 Playtime is over.
-Disney's upcoming streaming service, previously known as Disney Play, has been renamed Disney+ and will launch in late 2019, according to Disney CEO Bob Iger, who announced the news during an earnings call on Thursday.
+Disney's upcoming streaming service, previously known as Disney Play, has been renamed Disney+ and will launch in late 2019, according to Disney CEO Bob Iger, who announced the news during an earnings call in November.

 That's not all, though, as the CEO also revealed that a second original, live-action Star Wars series would be coming to Disney+ alongside the previously revealed The Mandalorian, with Jon Favreau as the showrunner.
 For the new show, Diego Luna will reprise his Rogue One role as the Rebel operative Cassian Andor in a prequel to the prequel.

 With seemingly an ever-growing number of original (and very expensive-sounding) titles getting announced for Disney+, it seemed like a fine time to round up everything the House of Mouse has revealed so far.

 The Mandalorian was the first live-action Star Wars show Disney announced for it’s streaming service.
 The series, which will be helmed by Iron Man’s Jon Favreau and feature episodes directed by the likes of Taika Waititi, Bryce Dallas Howard, Rick Famuyiwa, Deborah Chow, and Dave Filoni of Star Wars Rebels and Clone Wars fame.
 The series will follow a gunslinging Mandalorian (the race Boba Fett belonged to) as he explored the outer reaches of the Galaxy in the time period after the fall of the Empire but before the rise of the First Order.

 Speaking of Dave Filoni, Star Wars: The Clone Wars will be revived for a final 12-episode season on Disney+, picking up where the popular, canceled-too-soon series left off.
 The season will feature the Siege of Mandalore, among other things.